Nevada vs. San Jose State NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Spartans average 21.1 points per game, 3.3 fewer than the Wolf Pack surrender (24.4).

-- San Jose State is 3-1 against the spread and 4-0 overall when the team churns out over 377.5 yards.
+- San Jose State is 3-1 against the spread and 4-0 overall when the team piles up more than 377.5 yards.

-- The Spartans have 16 turnovers this season, equal to the number of takeaways for the Wolf Pack.
+- This year the Spartans have turned the ball over 16 times, while the Wolf Pack have forced 16 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.